cockroachdb/docs/configure-replication-zones.md

 Field | Description
 ------|------------
 `replicas` | The number and location of replicas for the zone.
 Each `attrs` line equals one replica.
-See [Node/Replica Recommendations](#nodereplica-recommendations) below. <br><br>If you leave an `attrs` list empty (i.e., `- attrs: []`), the replica can be placed on any node in the cluster.
-If you specify specific attributes for a replica (i.e., `- attrs: [us-east-1a, ssd]`), the replica will be placed on the nodes/stores with the matching attributes.<br><br>Node-level and store-level attributes are arbitrary strings specified when starting a node.
+See [Node/Replica Recommendations](#nodereplica-recommendations) below. <br><br>It's normal and sufficient to define the number of replicas by listing `attrs` lines without any specific attributes (i.e., `- attrs: []`).
+But if you do set specific attributes for a replica (i.e., `- attrs: [us-east-1a, ssd]`), the replica will be placed on the nodes/stores with the matching attributes.<br><br>Node-level and store-level attributes are arbitrary strings specified when starting a node.
 You must match these strings exactly here in order for replication to work as you intend, so be sure to check carefully.
 See [Start a Node](start-a-node.html) for more details about node and store attributes.<br><br>**Default:** 3 replicas with no specific attributes
 `range_max_bytes` | The maximum size, in bytes, for a range of data in the zone.
-When a range reaches this size, CockroachDB will spit it into two ranges.<br><br>**Default:** 67108864
+When a range reaches this size, CockroachDB will spit it into two ranges.<br><br>**Default:** 64MB

 Each zone can also contain `range_min_bytes` and `ttlseconds` fields, but the former is not yet implemented and the latter is not yet useful.

 ### Node/Replica Recommendations

-When running a cluster with more than one node, each replica must be on a different node and a majority of replicas must remain available for the cluster to make progress.
+When running a cluster with more than one node, each replica will be on a different node and a majority of replicas must remain available for the cluster to make progress.
 Therefore:

-- When running a cluster with more than one node, you should run at least three to ensure that a majority of replicas remains (2 of 3) when a node goes down.
+- When running a cluster with more than one node, you should run at least three to ensure that a majority of replicas (2/3) remains available when a node goes down.

-- When replicating more than three times, you should replicate at least five times to ensure that a majority of replicas remains (3 of 5) when two nodes go down.
+- Configurations with odd numbers of replicas are more robust than those with even numbers.
+Clusters of three and four nodes can each tolerate one node failure and still reach a quorum (2/3 and 3/4 respectively), so the fourth replica doesn't add any extra fault-tolerance.
+To survive two simultaneous failures, you must have five replicas.

 ## Subcommands